kinsta-content/node-js-photo-sharing-app/Chapters/03 - Chapter 3/README.md

 node server.js
 ```

-# 3.2 Automatic Restart with Nodemon
+# 3.2 Automatic Restart With Nodemon

 What is Nodemon?
 Nodemon is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.
 With nodemon, you do not need to manually stop and start the server when you make changes to your code.